 Overall this is a decent enough product that was designed for aesthetics and function.
 With a few things to consider – moving your monitors back and forth based on sitting/standing position, slight monitor shake while typing, giving up some desk space, and length of peripheral cables – it’s a pretty good deal for about half the price of the least expensive variable height (crank-up) desk you can buy.

 However, the biggest drawback of the design that other products in this category don’t suffer from is this: when we go from sitting to standing most of us find that we like a little greater distance between the keyboard and the monitor.
-On the Kangaroo and Ergotron WorkFit products monitor height and keyboard height are separately controlled, which turns out to be a huge advantage over the VariDesk’s design.
-So huge, in fact, that it’s become a standard feature in most desktop risers.
+On the Kangaroo and Ergotron WorkFit products monitor height and keyboard height are separately controlled, which turns out to be a big advantage over the VariDesk’s design.
+The Plus and Pro Plus models do boast a height-adjustable keyboard platform, but the four inches of height-adjustability is small potatoes compared to other risers, especially without a solution for monitor ergonomics.
 Many companies, among them Kangaroo, Ergotron, HealthPostures, and Ergotech have long since adopted the dual ergonomics design; so, the VariDesk is no longer the only option on the market, and it’s far from the best.

 The alternative with the VariDesk is to either add a desk-mounted monitor arm – at which point you might as well just invest in one of the more expensive full-featured units – or adjust the base stand of your monitor(s) every time you switch from sitting to standing and back again.
 That can get old pretty quickly, so for that reason alone we strongly urge our readers to examine the other offerings in this category.